Signals

 They come in two forms:

-This can be a useful signal for detecting common invoice fraud where a third party replaces legitimate payment information for a known invoice issuer with their own payment details.
-These new details will not match historical payment information for this issuer and therefor return a low probability of being legitimate.
+Probability models compute the probability of observing the certain field values with respect to others that have been extracted from the document.
+This type of field can detect documents with unusual details and forms the basis of the fraud signal field provided by Sypht.
+The Sypht fraud signal field can detect common invoice fraud where a third party replaces legitimate payment information for a known invoice issuer with their own payment details.
+These new details will not match historical payment information for this issuer and therefore return a low probability of being legitimate.

 value indicating the probability P(observed|conditioned)